Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Experiment

 \subsubsection{Model Performance}

-We assess the performance of our proposed model by performing extensive experiments on four different datasets for five different problems.
-For each experiment, we select different threshold values of ESPF and $k$-mer, and we present the overall performance of our proposed models in Figure \ref{fig:result_graph1} and Figure \ref{fig:result_graph2}.
+We evaluate our proposed model using extensive experiments on four different datasets across five problems with different threshold values of ESPF and $k$-mer.
+Figure \ref{fig:result_graph1} shows the performance of our models in terms of the F1-score.

-In Figure \ref{fig:result_graph1}, we depict the performance of our models for different datasets with a changing frequency threshold of ESPF from 5 to 25.
-From this figure, we can see that generally, with the increase of ESPF frequency threshold, model performance degrades.
-Especially it shows that the ESPF frequency threshold has a comparatively more significant impact on the Human DNA dataset than others.
-With the change of frequency threshold from 5 to 25, the precision, recall, and F1 of the Human DNA dataset have dropped by almost 25\%.
-Since with the increase of frequency threshold, we get a smaller number of subsequences (nodes), and it might not be enough to learn hyperedges with those smaller numbers of nodes (refer Table~\ref{tab2}).
-Generally, frequency threshold 5 yields the best performance for Human DNA and CoV-S-Protein-Seq (for Host species classification) datasets.
-We get the best performance for Bach choral, Anticancer peptides, and CoV-S-Protein-Seq (for Virus-species classification) datasets with frequency thresholds of 15, 10, and 15, respectively.
+Figure \ref{fig:result_graph1} (a) illustrates the performance of our models on different datasets as the ESPF frequency threshold varies from 5 to 25.
+Generally, an increase in the ESPF frequency threshold corresponds to a decline in model performance.
+This impact is more noticeable for the Human DNA dataset, where a change in the frequency threshold from 5 to 25 leads to a nearly 25\% reduction in the F1 score.
+This could be due to a decrease in the number of subsequences (nodes) at higher frequency thresholds, potentially impacting the learning of hyperedges.
+Optimal performance is achieved at different frequency thresholds for different datasets: 5 for Human DNA and CoV-S-Protein-Seq (Host species classification), 15 for Bach Choral and CoV-S-Protein-Seq (CoV species classification), and 10 for Anticancer peptides.